engaging with our partners

 The Director of Admissions and Financial Aid has responsibility for all admissions recruitment programs, management of the admissions process, allocation of need-based financial aid, and re-enrollment/retention initiatives.
 This is a hands-on position with responsibilities ranging from admissions marketing, open house programming, publication development, and maintenance of statistics, to the day-to-day interactions and operations of a dynamic admission office.
 Direct the application process from inquiry to enrollment and communicate the status of applicants and maintain and run reports from the admissions database.
 Provide leadership in the development of new recruiting strategies and admissions materials.
 Establish appropriate office protocols as they pertain to processing applications, information and electronic data.

-• Key School | Director of Enrollment and Outreach
+• The Newman School | Director of Marketing & Communications

 • University Liggett School | Director of Risk Management